lethain/staff-eng/src/markdown/stories/dmitry-petrashko.md

 My current team is all of Stripe Infrastructure, which is responsible for foundational infrastructure services at Stripe - Compute, Networking, Storage, Database, Data Engineering, Performance & Efficiency, Observability Services, and Developer Tools.
 Our work empowers Stripe engineers to focus on product.

 The team that I "grew" from was Developer productivity, which builds processes, tools and core libraries used during product development at Stripe, including testing frameworks, linters, typecheckers, build tools, libraries used for gradual rollout, and many others.
-I started as engineer on that team(while it was still a singular team), eventually becoming a Pillar Tech Lead of that group.
+I started as an engineer on that team (while it was still a singular team), eventually becoming a Pillar Tech Lead of that group.

 **_What does a “normal” Staff-plus engineer do at your company?
 Does your role look that way or does it differ?_**